cthoyt/cthoyt.github.io/_posts/2026/2026-06-19-comparing-sssom.md

    [automated evaluation of predicted mappings](https://github.com/cthoyt/sssom-pydantic/pull/131), which I hope can be used to run future mapping challenges

-Without further ado, here's the comparison:
+Without further ado, here's the comparison, copied verbatim from the output of the previous command:

 # Comparison between Ambika and Charlie